How to Get Rid of Rodents

 Mice

-You will want a complete rodent elimination to occur before the rodents move to another area.
 A successful rodent control program includes a combination of baiting and trapping for the highest rate of success.
-However, if the rodent population is large, begin with a high quality rodent bait, in order to quickly knock down a population and prevent rapid growth.
-Consider integrating any rodent control program with exclusion techniques, a general cleanup, and removal of their hiding places (harboraging areas.)
+However, if the rodent population is large, begin with a high-quality rodent bait, in order to quickly knock down a population and prevent rapid growth.

 When baiting initially, try not to disturb their original habitats or they may run to another area.
 After baiting has begun, continue with sanitation procedures, food source removal, and harborage removal to ensure additional rodents from nearby areas are not attracted to your location.
 We also carry rodent bait stations to hold the bait to ensure that children and pets can not access the poison bait.

-Use tamper-resistant rodent bait stations to hold baits.
-They will keep children and pets away from the bait.
-They also keep rodent baits away from moisture.
 A rat-sized bait station will allow mice to enter, but a mouse-sized bait station will be too small for rats to enter.
 Some of these rodent bait stations also hold the T Rex Rat Snap Traps or Mini Rex Mice Bait Stations.

 Key Takeaway